It's easy to make coconut haystacks. And if you use dark chocolate and unsweetened coconut, you can feel good about eating them!

 This is a surprisingly easy recipe.
 The detailed instructions are included in the recipe card below.
 Here's an overview of the steps:

-Melt the chocolate.
 Start by melting the chocolate in the microwave.
 Do so in three 30-second sessions, stirring after each microwave session.
+Then, Stir the coconut oil into the melted chocolate.

-Mix in the coconut.
 Stir the shredded coconut into the mixture until it's completely coated.
 You'll want to ensure all coconut shreds are coated in chocolate.

-Drop into wax paper.
 Use a 1.5-tablespoon cookie scoop to drop mounds of the mixture onto a wax-paper-lined tray or baking sheet.
 Gently flatten them with a small rubber spatula.
 You don't have to flatten them - it's up to you.

 Alternatively, spoon the mounds into muffin paper liners without flattening them:

-Refrigerate.
 Place the haystacks in the fridge until they are set, for about 30 minutes.
 You can also set them at room temperature, but that will take longer - at least an hour.

 Expert Tip